Debra Wood, RN

 Signs and symptoms may include:

 is the only treatment for celiac disease.
 It is very effective.
 Symptoms usually go away within days of starting the diet.
 However, healing of the villi may take months or years.
-Additional intake of gluten can damage the intestine, even if you have no symptoms.
+Additional intake of gluten can damage the intestines, even if you have no symptoms.
 Delayed growth and tooth discoloration may be permanent.
 Nutritional supplements, given through a vein, may be needed if the intestinal damage does not heal.
 Since gluten is added to many foods, the diet can be complicated and often frustrating.
-Some patients find support groups helpful.
+Some find support groups helpful.

 You must avoid all foods containing: